-Defendants' principal challenge to Plaintiffs' alleged market centers on the exclusion of ink, toner and BOSS from the alleged relevant market.
-Defendants advance three arguments, none of which are persuasive.
-First, Defendants argue that exclusion of these products from the alleged market is a "made for litigation market," that is inconsistent with commercial realties.
+1. Exclusion of ink, toner and BOSS from alleged market is proper ket," that is inconsistent with commercial realties.
 Defs.'
-FOF ¶ 6.
+FOF ¶6.
 Second, Defendants argue that Plaintiffs' market definition is inconsistent with the one used by the FTC in 1997 and 2013.
 Id.
 Finally, Defendants seize on Dr. Shapiro's admission that the FTC made the decision to exclude ink and toner from the proposed market prior to his independent determination that doing so was proper.
 Id.
 These arguments are addressed in turn.